Ghana Prisons Service: Statistics

-As of 2015, Patrick Darko Missah the then Deputy Controller in charge of Finance and Administration of the Ghana Prisons Service revealed that there were 14, 585 inmates with 11,581 convicts and 3004 on remand.
-The inmate numbers were more than what the prisons in the country could handle.
+As of 2015, Patrick Darko Missah the then Deputy Controller in charge of Finance and Administration of the Ghana Prisons Service, reported that there were 14, 585 inmates, comprising 11,581 convicted prisoners and 3,004 remand prisoners.
+At the time, the inmate's population exceeded the official prison capacity, and many prison facilities were operating in buildings originally constructed for the purpose-built prisons.
 This was due to the fact that apart from Nsawam Medium Security Prisons, Ankaful, and the Kete Krachi Prisons which were purpose built, all other prisons were makeshifts from warehouses, stores, and silos among others, meant to house goods.

+As of 2 March 2026, the Ghana Prisons Service reported a total inmate population of 13,620, comprising 11,875 convicted prisoners (87.19%) and 1,745 remand prisoners (12.81%).
+The reduction in proportion of remand prisoners has been attributed to reforms implemented through the Justice for All Programme (JFAP), which has sought to reduce prolonged pre-trial detention through in-prison court sittings and improved collaboration among justice-sector institutions.
+According to Justice Afia Serwaa Asare Botwe, the remand population has declined from 30.57% in 2007 to 12.18% in 2026, reflecting sustained judicial and institutional reforms.

+According to the World Prison Brief, women accounted for 221 inmates (1.6%) of Ghana's total prison population in 2025.
+The female prison population has remained a relatively small proportion of the overall prison population over the years, fluctuating between approximately 1% and 2% of all the inmates.
+The World Prison Brief also reported that Ghana's pre-trial (remand) population stood at 1,607 inmates, representing 11.4% of total prison population in 2025.
+This reflects a decline compared with earlier years, when remand prisoners accounted for significantly larger share of the prison population.

 United Nations support

-The United Nations Development Programme (UNDP) is supporting the reorganisation of the Ghana Prisons Service under a four-year project, focusing on human rights development.
+The United Nations Development Programme (UNDP) is supporting the reorganization of the Ghana Prisons Service under a four-year project, focusing on human rights development.
 As part of the restructuring, the Borstal Institute for Juveniles is now called the Senior Correctional Centre.